 A Roman general established an urban settlement called Ara Ubiorum in the Cologne area in 38 BC.
 The military outpost flourished and was given colony status by Emperor Claudius several decades later.

 Claudius renamed it Colonia Claudia Ara Agrippinensium, or CCAA for short, after his wife Agrippina the Younger who was born there.

 From walls, city gates and aqueducts above ground, to delicate mosaics and historic sewer canals below ground, a newly found library is set to become a significant part of Cologne's, and Germany's, ancient Roman heritage.

 The Duchess Anna Amalia Library in Weimar got its present name in 1991.
 It had previously been called simply the "Herzogliche Bibliothek" ("The Ducal Library") for 300 years.
 The building with its famous rococo hall (above) was partially destroyed in a fire, but it reopened on October 24, 2007.

 A football field or a library?

-Don't worry if you don't have a student card, the library of the University of Technology in Delft, the Netherlands is worth of visiting even without it.
-The sloping, grass-grown top of the building is particularly striking, and the 42-metre-high cone that pierces the building in the middle hides four floors full of books.
+Don't worry if you don't have a student card, the library of the University of Technology in Delft, the Netherlands is worth visiting even without it.
+The sloping, grass-grown top of the building is particularly striking, and the 42-meter-high cone that pierces the building in the middle hides four floors full of books.